thoas/picfit/README.rst

       }
     }

-You will be able to load and store your images from different storage backends.
+You will be able to load and store your images from different storages backend.

 In this example, images will be loaded from the file system storage and generated to the Amazon S3 storage.